OpenNewsLabs/field-guide-security-training-newsroom/drafts/physical_security.md

 stolen.
 It only works when your device is turned off.
 It does not provide protection if the adversary knows your device password.

-&lt; NOTE: Don't have participants enable FDE during your workshop.
-On a smartphone it could take an hour or so, and on a laptop it could be take as long as ten hours.
-Start the process in the evening and let it go overnight. &gt;
+< NOTE: Don't have participants enable FDE during your workshop.
+On a
+smartphone it could take an hour or so, and on a laptop it could be take as long as ten hours.
+Start the process in the evening and let it go overnight. >

 macOS: